International Education Week

 *Global Pub Quiz* -

-Test your international knowledge at the Global Pub Quiz!
+Test your international knowledge at our Global Pub Quiz!
+Engage in friendly competition while meeting new people, with snacks and prizes provided!

 GEO Sponsored Event